SharkSnack/shiren-5/content/system/gameplay-basics.md

 - Mixers won't eat items when they're afflicted with certain [status conditions](/system/status-conditions).
     - Will eat: Any status conditions besides the ones listed below.
     - Won't eat: Napping, Asleep, Sound Asleep, Sealed, Paralyzed, S-Paralyzed, Onigiri, Tottering.
-- Mixers can only eat a set number of items, based on their level.<br/>
+- Mixers can only eat a set number of items, based on their level.
-(Mixer = 2, Mixermon = 3, Mixergon = 4, Mixerdon = 5)
+    - Mixer = 2, Mixermon = 3, Mixergon = 4, Mixerdon = 5
-- Throw an Expand Seed to increase the number of items a Mixer can eat by 1.
-(Max: 8)<br/>(Example: Throw an Expand Seed at a Mixer, then synthesize 3 items instead of 2)
+- Throw a Stomach Expander to increase the number of items a Mixer can eat by 1.
+(Max: 8)
+    - Example: Throw a Stomach Expander at a Mixer, then synthesize 3 items instead of 2.
 - Mixers turn toward the direction the item came from when they eat an item.

 #### Blessed, Cursed, Sealed, Identified

-Synthesized items generally take on the status of the item that was inserted or thrown last.<br/>(Example: Remove a seal or curse from a weapon by synthesizing the weapon with an Iron Arrow)
+Synthesized items generally take on the status of the item that was inserted or thrown last.<br/>(Example: Remove a seal or curse from a weapon by synthesizing the weapon with an Iron Arrow)<br/>
 ※ Mixer synthesis has varied priority based on item category, so you may get unexpected results.

 #### Mixer Synthesis Priority